Occupational Safety and Health

 Basic Concept

-Safety and health management is the basis of all activities and is an important corporate foundation and corporate value itself.
+Health and safety management is the basis of all our activities, an important part of our corporate foundation, and our corporate value.

-Fujikura Group The management and all employees of business will place the highest priority on safety in carrying out our activities, and will work to realize a safe and comfortable work environment and to promote the maintenance and improvement of physical and mental health.
+Fujikura Group management and all employees will prioritize safety in conducting business activities, and will strive to create a safe and comfortable working environment and maintain and promote physical and mental health.

 Fujikura Group Basic Principles for Safety and Health

-- We will set specific safety and health targets, implement and evaluate them, and work toward continuous improvement.
+2. We will set specific goals related to safety and health, implement and evaluate them, and work toward continuous improvement.

-- We will implement risk assessments in all unit and work to reduce risks.
+3. We will conduct risk assessments in all unit and work to reduce risks.

-- We will promote the maintenance and improvement of mental and physical health, and support the creation of a workplace environment in which Fujikura employee can work with enthusiasm and health Fujikura employee.
+4. We will promote the maintenance and improvement of physical and mental health, and will support the creation of a workplace environment in which Fujikura employee can work with enthusiasm and enthusiasm, as well as the health management of Fujikura employee.

 Safety and health activity promotion system